 - Distribution of hacked materials: Content that contains hacked info, the disclosure of which may interfere with democratic processes.

-- Election integrity: Content advancing false claims that widespread fraud, errors, or glitches occurred in certain past certified national elections.
+- Election integrity: Content advancing false claims that widespread fraud, errors, or glitches occurred in certain past elections to determine heads of government.
 Or, content that claims that the certified results of those elections were false.
 This policy currently applies to:

 - Any past U.S. Presidential election

 - The 2014, 2018, and 2022 Brazilian Presidential elections